 06/01/2021

-Repairing Your Copper Pipes with a Sleeve
+Repairing Your Copper Pipes with a Gear Clamp

 Copper—it’s resilient, versatile, and widely used in plumbing systems.
 While that may be true, it’s not indestructible.